-Advantest recognizes warranty provisions in the consolidated statements of financial position.
+Advantest recognizes warranty provisions in the consolidated statement of financial position.

-The provision is recognized based on the best estimates of the expenditures required to settle the obligations, taking into account risks and uncertainty related to the obligations as of the fiscal year end date.
+The provisions are recognized based on the best estimates of the expenditures required to settle the obligations, taking into account risks and uncertainty related to the obligations as of the fiscal year end date.